-The knowledge hub aims to address knowledge gaps, support practitioners and encourage engagement within the restoration community.
+This knowledge hub aims to address knowledge gaps, support practitioners and encourage engagement within the restoration community.
+If you're here, you're already a member of our community of practice (CoP).
+Welcome!

 Who is a Restoration Practitioner?